lbelzile/math80667a/docs/01-introduction.md

 - The subjects (or **experimental units**) in the different groups of treatment have similar characteristics and are treated exactly the same way in the experimentation except for the treatment they are receiving.
 Formally, an experimental unit is the smallest division such that any two units may receive different treatments.
 - The **observational unit** is the smallest level (time point, individual) at which measurement are recorded.
 - The **experimental treatments** or conditions (also called **factor**, or independent variable), are *manipulated and controlled* by the researcher.
 Oftentimes, there is a **control** or baseline treatment relative to which we measure improvement (e.g., a placebo for drugs).
 - Additional explanatories that are intrinsic to the experimental (sub-)units are termed **blocking factors**.
-Controlling for these allows to reduce the variability of measurements, typically leading to improved inferences.
+Controlling for these typically leads to improved inferences, because we filter out the unwanted variability they generate.
 - After the different treatments have been administered to subjects participating in a study, the researcher measures one or more outcomes (also called responses or dependent variables) on each subject.
-- Observed differences in the outcome variable between the experimental conditions (treatments) is called the treatment effect (or **effect size**).
+- Observed differences in the outcome variable between the experimental conditions (treatments) are called treatment effects.

 ::: {.example #experimentdefinitions name="Pedagogical experience"}
 Suppose we want to study the effectiveness of different pedagogical approaches to learning.
 Evidence-based pedagogical researchs point out that active learning leads to higher retention of information.
 To corroborate this research hypothesis, we can design an experiment in which different sections of a course are assigned to different teaching methods.
 In this example, each student in a class group receives the same teaching assignment, so the experimental units are the sections and the observational units are the individual students.
 The treatment is the teaching method (traditional teaching versus flipped classroom).